• Location: Remote location north of Imerovigli, with some of the best views on Santorini

 - Under a Fig Tree: Upscale boutique featuring Greek-designed fashion, accessories, and swimwear right on the Oia-Fira trail.
 9-minute drive.

-- Oia-Fira Hiking Trail: 1-minute walk.
-One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
+- Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking northwest, the full length of the path from the hotel to Oia Castle takes about 1 hour 10 minutes, or about 1 hour 15 minutes to the trail’s end in Fira, near Keti Hotel (add at least 15 minutes for a detour at Skaros Rock).
-1-minute walk.
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 4 hours; heading south to the trail’s end in Fira, near Keti Hotel, takes about 30-40 minutes.
+Add about an hour for a detour at Skaros Rock on the way to Fira.
+1-minute walk from the hotel.

 - Imerovigli Basketball Court: Not an attraction, but good to know.
 This is the main parking area in Imerovigli.
 7-minute drive.